rdalverny/moonmoon/README.md

 Requirements
 ------------
-You will need a web hosting with at least PHP 5.6 (PHP 7 is also supported).
+You will need a web hosting with at least PHP 8.x.

 If you are installing moonmoon on a Linux private server (VPS, dedicated host), please note that you will need to install the package `php-xml`.